jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 Example code is not the same as backend code.
 Although example code should also be functional and work, its primarily meant to teach, so even more so than usual code in examples should always prioritize clarity over cleverness or even brevity.

-This means your examples should include the most easily readable code you can muster -- sometimes this means extra workshoping to reach peak clarity.
+This means your examples should include the most easily readable code you can muster -- sometimes this means extra workshopping to reach peak clarity.
 Give commentary at each and every step -- don't assume your users understand your typical conventions.
 Also in the interest of being as readable as possible, try to stick to a styling conventions -- s p a c i n g  matters!